-SECRETARY-GENERAL APPOINTS ISMAIL OULD CHEIKH AHMED OF MAURITANIA DEPUTY SPECIAL REPRESENTATIVE FOR LIBYA
+SECRETARY-GENERAL APPOINTS ISMAIL OULD CHEIKH AHMED OF MAURITANIA AS SPECIAL REPRESENTATIVE FOR THE UNITED NATIONS MISSION FOR EBOLA EMERGENCY RESPONSE (UNMEER)

-NEW YORK, January 31, 2014/African Press Organization (APO)/ -- United Nations Secretary-General Ban Ki-moon announced today the appointment of Ismail Ould Cheikh Ahmed of Mauritania as his new Deputy Special Representative and Deputy Head of the United Nations Support Mission in Libya (UNSMIL), where he will also serve as Resident Coordinator and Resident Representative of the United Nations Development Programme (UNDP).
+NEW YORK, December 12, 2014/African Press Organization (APO)/ -- United Nations Secretary-General BAN Ki-moon announced today the appointment of Ismail Ould Cheikh Ahmed of Mauritania as his new Special Representative and Head of the United Nations Mission for Ebola Emergency Response (UNMEER), at the Under-Secretary-Level.
+In his role as Special Representative, Mr. Ould Cheikh Ahmed will work closely with the Special Envoy on Ebola, Dr. David Nabarro, and with the governments in the region and other partners.

-Mr. Ould Cheikh Ahmed holds a master's degree in human resources development from the University of Manchester (United Kingdom), a bachelor's in economics from the University of Montpellier (France) and an Advanced Certificate in Economics and Social Policy Analysis from Maastricht Graduate School of Governance (the Netherlands).
+Born in 1960, Mr. Ould Cheikh Ahmed holds a Master's degree in human resources development from the University of Manchester, a Bachelor's in economics from the University of Montpellier and an Advanced Certificate in Economics and Social Policy Analysis from Maastricht Graduate School of Governance.